Public Safety Power Shutoff

 Impact of Prolonged Power Outage on Remote Work and Household

-by Agrana, about 2 months ago
+by Agrana, 3 months ago

 I work fully remotely, and access to reliable power and internet is essential to my ability to do my job and earn a living.
 I have a limited amount of paid time off, and with the holidays and my son’s school schedule, my husband and I had already planned our time off around the two week school break.